cloudaloe/hadas/README.md

 ## Welcome contributions

 This is a user experience centric tool. <br/>
-Any contribution must maintain a cool UI. <br/>
+Any contribution must maintain a cool UI and configurability coolness <br/>
 Post your ideas in the Wiki or fork / take away pieces.

 ## Inspiration and acknowledgements